fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 ##### Request Params
-  * file - a string indicating the file to generate (file name without extension)
-  * submission - the integer submission ID
+  * warning - Whether or not the requested report is a warning (or error)
+    report.
+Defaults to False if this parameter isn't present.
+  * file\_type - One of 'appropriations', 'program\_activity',
+    'award\_financial', 'award', 'award\_procurement', 'awardee\_attributes'
+    or 'sub\_award'.
+Designates the type of report you're seeking.
+  * cross\_type - If present, indicates that we're looking for a
+    cross-validation report between `file_type` and this parameter.
+It accepts the
+    same values as `file_type`

 ##### Response
 File download or redirect to signed URL